lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/03-Grouping Data.md

 GROUP  BY p.name;
 ```

-Like an `ORDER BY`, a `GROUP BY` can use a column alias instead of a column name:
+Like `ORDER BY`, `GROUP BY` can use a column alias instead of a column name:

 ```sql
 SELECT p.name,